Paul Allen: Art

-An active art collector, Allen gifted more than $100 million to support the arts.
-On October 15, 2012, the Americans for the Arts gave Allen the Eli and Edythe Broad Award for Philanthropy in the Arts.
-Allen loaned out more than 300 pieces from his private art collection to 47 different venues.
+An active art collector, Allen gave more than $100 million to support the arts.
+On October 15, 2012, the Americans for the Arts gave him the Eli and Edythe Broad Award for Philanthropy in the Arts.
+Allen loaned out more than 300 pieces from his private art collection to 47 venues.
 The original 541-page typescript of Bram Stoker's novel Dracula was in his collection at one point.
 In 2013, Allen sold Barnett Newman's Onement VI (1953) at Sotheby's in New York for $43.8 million, then the record for a work by the abstract artist.

 In 2015, Allen founded the Seattle Art Fair, a four-day event with 60-plus galleries from around the world including the participation of the Gagosian Gallery, David Zwirner.
 The event drew thousands and inspired other satellite fairs throughout the city.

 In August 2016, Allen announced the launch of Upstream Music Fest + Summit, an annual festival fashioned after South by Southwest.
 Held in Pioneer Square, the first festival took place in May 2017.
 It was cancelled in 2019 following Allen's death in 2018.